ariogifani-code/motion-detection-system/README.md

-# 🎥 Real-Time Motion Detection System (OpenCV)
+# Real-Time Motion Detection System (OpenCV)

-## 📌 Overview
+## Overview
-This project is a real-time motion detection system built using OpenCV and Python.
+This project is a live motion detection system built using OpenCV and Python.
-It detects motion through a webcam feed, logs events, captures images/videos, and sends email alerts.
+It detects motion through a webcam frames, logs events, captures images/videos, and sends email notifications.

 ---

-## 🚀 Features
+## Features
 - Real-time motion detection using frame differencing
-- Event-based logging with timestamps and duration
+- Event logging with timestamps and duration
 - Image capture when motion is detected
 - Video recording mode
 - Email notification system with cooldown
-- FPS (performance) display
+- FPS display
-- On-screen status and time display
+- On screen status and time display

 ---

-## 🧠 How It Works
+## How It Works
-1. Captures live video from webcam
+1. Captures live frames from webcam
 2. Converts frames to grayscale and applies blur
 3. Compares current frame with previous frame
 4. Detects motion using thresholding and contours
 5. Triggers events when motion starts/stops
 6. Logs event details and optionally saves media
+7. Sends email alerts when motion starts (with cooldown time)

 ---

-## 🛠️ Technologies Used
+## Technologies Used
 - Python
 - OpenCV
 - smtplib (email alerts)

 ---

-## 🔐 Email Configuration (Required for Alerts)
+## Email Configuration (Required)

-To enable email notifications, you must provide your own email credentials.
+To enable email notifications, you must provide your own email.

 1. Open `main.py`